Tyler, the Creator: 2024–present: Chromakopia and Don't Tap the Glass

 On April 13, 2024, Tyler performed a headliner set at Coachella, closing out Saturday night with a performance that included guest appearances from Childish Gambino, ASAP Rocky, and Kali Uchis along with a duet of "Earfquake" with Charlie Wilson.
 He began the set bursting through the wall of a fake trailer using pyrotechnics, before performing tracks from across his discography.
 Critics labeled the performance as an "exhilarating, high-stakes spectacle", and a "brilliant reminder of a cult hero's power".

 On October 16, 2024, Tyler revealed the name of his next album as Chromakopia in a teaser video titled "St. Chroma".
 On October 21, Tyler released the single, "Noid".
 The album was released on October 28.
 Following this, Tyler performed the album at smaller venues and in public.
 He also performed the album at the 10th edition of the Camp Flog Gnaw Carnival on November 16.
 He announced Chromakopia: The World Tour, his seventh headlining concert tour in support of the album on October 23, 2024.
-It started on February 4, 2025, in Saint Paul and is set to conclude on September 21, 2025, in Quezon City.
+It started on February 4, 2025, in Saint Paul and concluded on March 31, 2026, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 He also announced that Lil Yachty and Paris Texas would serve as supporting acts for the tour.

 Tyler made a guest appearance on Clipse's fifth album, Let God Sort Em Out on the album's third track, "P.O.V."
 Unbeknownst to many of his fans, Tyler began work in January on Don't Tap the Glass, his ninth album while on tour.
 On Instagram and Twitter, he began teasing its release as well as erecting an art installation outside the venue during a concert on July 18.
 On July 19, a website (donttaptheglass.com) was established and all products from the Golf Wang website were briefly removed and were replaced with merchandise for the album, including a pre-order for a vinyl and CD format of the album.
 On the eve of the album's release, Tyler held a listening party for 300 guests at the Hollywood Forever Cemetery, disallowing phones and camera from the venue.
 The album was released on July 21 through Columbia Records and received generally positive reviews, critics describing it as a dance, techno and house album.
 A music video was uploaded to YouTube for the track "Stop Playing With Me", with Clipse, LeBron James and Maverick Carter appearing in the video.
 Following its release, Tyler said his inspiration for the album was video recording at concerts, attributing it to the decline of dancing publicly.
 He encouraged listeners to enjoy the album "at full volume" and to dance while doing so.